SpiridonovBoris/Bash-s_utils/README.md

 # Usage
 ## As a interactively
-add in to your ~/.bashrc
+Add the following line to your ~/.bashrc:
 ```bash
 # S_utils
  if [ -f "${HOME}/Path/to/the/s_utils.sh" ]; then